0000Blaze/0000Blaze/README.md

 ## I'm a Student and Developer!!

+- 🔭 I’m currently working on Text to speech and react native app
-- 🌱 I’m currently learning power BI and Tableau 🤣
+- 🌱 I’m currently learning power BI and Tableau
+- 👯 I’m looking to collaborate on fun projects that can be related to anything
 - 🥅 2022 Goals: Learn more about data science
+- 📫 How to reach me: At any of my social links or email listed at rohanchhetry.com.np
+- 😄 Pronouns: He/His/Him
 - ⚡ Fun fact: I am currently focusing on bodybuilding
 <!--
 ### Connect with me: